everythingpossible - Fotolia

-required is slightly more complicated as it has more wires that need to be connected, but the speeds you will get from it will make it well worth the time and effort required to make the cable.
+A parallel cable connection is a method that allows data to be transferred from one computer to another.
+The parallel cable required is slightly complicated as it has more wires than other methods to be connected.
+However, the transfer speeds achieved make it well worth the time and effort required to make the cable.

 Let's now have a quick look at the pinouts of an LPT port:

-The picture below clearly shows the pinouts of the required cable:
+The diagram below clearly shows the pinout configuration of the LPT direct connect cable:

-One wire should be attached to the metal body of the Male pins on both sides; this is also shown as the "metal body" on the diagram.
+Note: One wire should be attached to the metal body of the male pins on both sides; this is also shown as the "metal body" on the diagram.

 Users attempting to create a LPT direct cable will find the download from Firewall.cx, Direct Parallel Connection Monitor Utility, useful as it provides useful information about the LPT ports on the computer it's run on, plus information about the connection, I/O mode (4-bit, 8-bit, ECP, EPP), the parallel port types, I/O address and IRQ.